-Sara Torcato Parreira is a specialist oncology nurse, with an MSc in oncology nursing, working at the Oncology Day Unit at Fernando Fonseca Hospital, in Amadora, Portugal.
-She holds a post-graduate degree in community nursing and is currently a post-graduate student in nursing management.
-She is currently the Breast Cancer Group Coordinator for the Portuguese Oncology Nursing Association, as well as the National Representative for the Young Cancer Nurses Project.
-Sara is also a member of a Portuguese NGO that supports oncology nutrition.
+Sara Torcato Parreira is a specialist oncology nurse, with an MSc in oncology nursing, working at the Oncology Day Unit at CUF Infante Santo Hospital, in Lisbon, Portugal.
+She holds post-graduate degrees in community nursing and in nursing management.
+She is currently a non-executive EONS Board Member, representing European Young Cancer Nurses.
+She is an active member of her national society (AEOP) and is also a volunteer in a Portuguese NGO that supports oncology nutrition.
 She is interested in raising awareness about the value of cancer nursing and in developing a broad nursing community.

 Charlotte Weston, UK

-Charlotte Weston is a Clinical Nurse Specialist in breast oncology at The Royal Marsden NHS Foundation Trust, London.
-She has a strong interest in communication and support for patients at diagnosis, through treatment and survivorship.
+Charlotte Weston is a registered nurse previously working as Lead Nurse and Clinical Nurse Specialist in oncology at The Royal Marsden NHS Foundation Trust, London.
+She has a strong interest in service design, developing efficient pathways for patients at diagnosis, through treatment and survivorship.
 She is actively involved with ‘Casting for Recovery’ a charity providing holistic weekend retreats for women who have been affected by breast cancer.
-She is currently completing her MSc in Advanced Practice (Leadership) at King’s College London and is interested in developing other cancer nurses.
-She is a member of the UK Oncology Nursing Society and has recently visited three cancer centres in America with the help of an EONS travel grant to look at their breast cancer care and oncology nursing, including advanced nursing practice, support, information and communication with patients throughout their cancer journey.
+She has an MSc in Advanced Practice (Leadership) at King’s College London.
 You can follow Charlotte on Twitter: @lottieweston and connect at LinkedIn: Charlotte Weston.